bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 // to avoid multiple round-trips to our servers. export const reflagClient = new ReflagClient();

-// Initialize the client and begin fetching feature targeting definitions.
+// Initialize the client and begin fetching flag targeting definitions.
 // You must call this method prior to any calls to `getFlags()`,
 // otherwise an empty object will be returned. reflagClient.initialize().then({